 In a mouse xenograft and intracranial tumor model, recombinant anti-PDPN immunotoxin (NZ-1-(scdsFv)-PE38) was evaluated for treating malignant brain tumors.
 NZ-1-(scdsFv)-PE38 consists of the single-chain antibody variable region fragment (scFv) of NZ-1 and Pseudomonas exotoxin A (PE38).
-In a mouse xenograft model, NZ-1-(scdsFv)-PE38 exhibited high cytotoxicity to GBM and medulloblastoma cells and demonstrated tumor growth delay.
-Crucially, in the medulloblastoma intracranial tumor model, NZ-1-(scdsFv)-PE38 caused a significant increase in survival [72].
+In a mouse xenograft model, NZ-1-(scdsFv)-PE38 exhibited high cytotoxicity to GBM and medulloblastoma cells and demonstrated a delay in tumor growth.
+Crucially, in the medulloblastoma intracranial tumor model, NZ-1-(scdsFv)-PE38 caused a significant increase in survival [70].

-These findings reveal that anti-PDPN mAb-drug / immunotoxin conjugates exhibited significant potential as a targeting agent for PDPN-expressing tumors.
+These findings reveal that anti-PDPN mAb-drug/immunotoxin conjugates exhibited significant potential as a targeting agent for PDPN-expressing tumors.